cblukens/osc-root/app/_faq/hope/limits-on-use.md

 ### Restrictions on works
 - HOPE only covers publication fees for scholarly articles, not books or other genres of scholarship.
 - If the research underlying the article was [funded by a grant or other institution](#grant-funded-research) willing to pay the fee, then HOPE will typically not pay the fee.
 HOPE will consider exceptions case by case.
+- This is CBL's own restriction!
+Test entry!

 ### Restrictions on journals and publishers
 - The journal publishing the article must meet [certain conditions](#eligible-venues):